-Contemporary Art Excellence Artist of The Year 2016 and 2013 Towry Best of East England Award Winner, Iva Troj seamlessly incorporates her vast experience of traditional painting techniques with postmodern elements to create engaging and stunningly detailed works that challenge the notion of societal conformity.
+Contemporary Art Excellence Artist of The Year 2016 and 2013 Towry Best of England Award Winner, Iva Troj seamlessly incorporates her vast experience of traditional painting techniques with postmodern elements to create engaging and stunningly detailed works that challenge the notion of societal conformity.

 Knowledge of traditional art techniques was first inspired by the necessity to fit within Cold War aesthetics of social realism.
 Alongside this, however, lay an acute perception of the reality existent beneath external structures.